Home Projects

 Used vs New

-Sourcing used cabinets will cost much less than brand-new ones.
+Sourcing used cabinets will cost you a lot less than buying brand-new ones.
 There are quite a few resources for finding pre-owned versions, many of which will be specifically local to where you live.
+You can read more on that below.

 Hardware

-If you have a choice of hardware pulls, be wary of what you select.
+If you have a choice of hardware pulls at the time you purchase your cabinets, be wary of what you select.
 Some cabinetry hardware can be cheap, starting at a couple of bucks per pull, whereas others can be $100 or more per piece (yes, you read that right, for one piece of hardware).

 Cabinet Faces

-If you select cabinets that have not yet been painted, you’ll save money on DIYing this part of the process rather than buying ones that come fully finished.
+If you select cabinets that have not yet been painted, you’ll likely save money on DIYing this part of the process rather than buying ones that come fully finished.
+Painting kitchen cabinets is a project that even beginner DIYers can take on.

 Quantity and Kitchen Size